Health Protection (Coronavirus, Wearing of Face Coverings on Public Transport) (England) Regulations 2020: Requirement to wear a face covering when on public transport

 Subject to a number of exceptions, nobody was allowed – unless they had a "reasonable excuse" – to use public transport without wearing a face covering.
 For this purpose, "public transport" did not include school transport, a taxi or private hire vehicle, nor a cruise ship.

-Any type of face covering was considered acceptable, provided that it covered the wearer's nose and mouth; the regulations did not require or mention a mask.
+Any type of face covering was considered acceptable, provided that it covered the wearer's nose and mouth; the regulations did not require or mention a 'mask'.
 The covering had to be worn both while boarding and while actually on board any public transport vehicle.

 Several groups of people were exempt from the requirement to wear a face covering, including children under the age of 11, public transport staff, police officers, and emergency responders while on duty, as well as travellers who had their own private cabin or berth.
-Face coverings were not required where travellers were transported and remain in a separate vehicle, for example a car ferry.
+Face coverings were not required where travellers were transported and remained in a separate vehicle, for example a car ferry.